bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/error-end.rst

 The Error End Event can be used to leave the happy path of a process by throwing an error (e.g. if an approval is denied).
-It can also be used to re-throw previously catched errors.
+It can also be used to re-throw previously caught errors.

 See the :ref:`Error Handling <error-handling-error-start-event>` concept for sample use cases.